Cassiexu123/UFOs/README.md

 ## Summary:
 One drawback is the "Filter Table" button is next to "Enter Shapte" filter, looks like crowded in that area.
-Two additional recomendations are 1).Add a "clear button" below to the "Filter Table" button to help us clear all the criteria for the next time filter.
-2).Add a link of video about what public see of the UFOs and their views.
+Two additional recomendations are
+- Add a "clear button" below to the "Filter Table" button to help us clear all the criteria for the next time filter. - Add a link of video about what public see of the UFOs and their views.